2006 climb raised over

 The funds raised through the climb help to put locally published books into the hands of children, many of which have never seen let alone held a book in their hands.
 Funding helps to train teachers who, they themselves, may have barely finished school.
 CODE and its partners also work to introduce libraries in both schools as well as communities.

-Our climbers celebrate reaching the summit July 7, 2014.
+Our climbers celebrate reaching the summit on July 7, 2014.

 CODE climbers hiking east on the Shira Route.